Loading...

 Operator context

-This workflow is common when validating connectivity during provisioning, temporary migrations, or controlled network testing.
+This workflow is common during provisioning, temporary migrations, and controlled connectivity testing.
 You are making direct, explicit changes using ip, then verifying the outcome immediately.

 Objective